HabanaAI/Model-References/PyTorch/examples/multi_tenants/README.md

 bash multi_tenants_resnet_pt.sh
 ```

-#### Run 2 ResNet50 Jobs on Total 4 HPUs with torch.compile enabled
+#### Run 2 ResNet50 Jobs on Total 4 HPUs with torch.compile Enabled

 User can also provide two sets of module IDs as the script arguments.
 The following command invokes 2 jobs in parallel, each using 2 Gaudis.